-Park Hopper Passports
+Park Hopper Tickets

-Park Hopper Passes are good for one, two, three, four, or five days, respectively, and allow you to visit both parks on the same day.
-These multiday passes do not have to be used on consecutive days, but expire 13 days after their first use.
+These are good for one, two, three, four, or five days, respectively, and allow you to visit both parks on the same day.
+These multiday tickets do not have to be used on consecutive days, but they do expire 14 days after their first use.

-The 13-day expiration is in marked contrast to similar passes sold at Walt Disney World for which you can purchase a No Expiration option.
-If you mistakenly bought multiday passes because you were not aware of the 13-day expiration, call 2 714-781-7290 and ask to be connected to Guest Communications.
-Guest Communications has the authority to issue you a voucher for the unused days on your pass.
-It is required, however, that you return your expired passes.
+The 14-day expiration is in marked contrast to similar passes sold at Walt Disney World for which you can purchase a No Expiration option.
+If you mistakenly bought multiday tickets because you were not aware of the 14-day expiration, call 2 714-781-7290 or 2 714-781-4565 and ask to be connected to Guest Communications, which has the authority to issue you a voucher for the unused days on your ticket.